Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

+Fig. \ref{NASA03} shows the relative error (RRMSE) obtained for both the training and test datasets.
 Figures \ref{NASA04}, \ref{NASA05}, and \ref{NASA06} show the inference results for some of the test simulations, comparing the reference result—the actual distribution of the elastic modulus that leads to the displacement field used for the inference input—and the neural network prediction.
 It is important to note that, due to the architecture used in this work, the network also provides a confidence interval for the elastic modulus at each point.
-The figures showing the results reflect the lower and upper limits of the elastic modulus for each point.
+The figures showing the results reflect the lower and upper limits of the elastic modulus for each point. {To further facilitate the interpretation of the results and provide a better view of the model's performance, the absolute deviation between the ground truth and the predicted mean field ($|y - \mu|$), alongside spatial distributions of the uncertainty spreads are represented in Fig. \ref{NASA07}.}

 The results show how the neural network is capable of effectively recovering the nonlinear distribution of Young's modulus, as well as providing the distribution of uncertainty in the result offered, which allows us to see the areas of greater or lesser confidence in the results.
-A confidence interval of $97.72\%$ has been used in the representation of the results.
+A confidence interval of $97.72\%$ has been used in the representation of the results. {This confidence interval in our Gaussian formulation corresponds to $4\sigma$.
+These metrics allow for a direct assessment of the local precision and demonstrate that the uncertainty quantification is not a global scalar, but a position-dependent field that reflects the physical sensitivity of the inverse problem.
+The uncertainty spread depends of $\sigma_{\text{noise}}$ it has been a trainable parameter that represents statistical noise inherent for the data.}